jarecoo/practice/notes.md

     - 5 Scientific Strategies for Happiness https://youtu.be/mpZ6YT8OemI
     - Find a place of calm and strength inside yourself.
 Learn to love and have compassion for yourself like a very accepting, supportive parent would love you.
 Love yourself like Fred Rogers would love you.
 “When you’re capable of loving, accepting, and forgiving yourself no matter what, you’ll have the emotional energy to love, accept, and forgive others.
 When your cup is full of love to yourself, you could give more to others.” (https://www.reddit.com/r/howtonotgiveafuck/comments/8api2x/fear_of_not_being_good_enough_episode_2_constant/?st=JFSBV4P2&sh=fc412057)
     - The brain on meditation - https://www.youtube.com/watch?v=FAcTIrA2Qhk - https://www.youtube.com/watch?v=Rz0luUhQjy0&list=PL5uULy4b0kV7ptjEsuMwvBAHENZ0aiGcy&index=4 - https://www.youtube.com/watch?v=KEMsXYcSdPM
     - You should seek to have the same aversion to over-happiness as you do to over-sadness, because they’re both mental agitation.
 Seek to be even-keeled, but don’t be afraid of emotion, it’s natural.
-Just be deliberate and mindful of the state when emotions are high.
+Just be deliberate and mindful of the state when emotions are high. (“If you can meet with Triumph and Disaster And treat those two impostors just the same” If, Rudyard Kipling)
     - Build and support and rely upon and internal locus of control, motivation, and love.
     - Know what you can control and what you can’t; hint: you can only control your attitude and your mind.
 Let go of what you can’t control (God used to be my representation of what i couldn’t control, i would pass that all off to him, re-learn to let the things you can’t control go in some way)
     - At the end of the day, go over the positive things about it in your head.
 Positively introspect a little bit about your life, your relationships etc. Find the good about the day.